vaadin/vaadin-element-skeleton/README.md

 Vaadin components use the Lumo theme by default.

-To use the Material theme, import the correspondent file from `material` folder.
+To use the Material theme, import the correspondent file from the `theme/material` folder.

 ## Entry points

-  The component with the Lumo theme:
+- The component with the Lumo theme:

-- `theme/lumo/component-name.html`
+  `theme/lumo/component-name.html`

-  The component with the Material theme:
+- The component with the Material theme:

-- `theme/material/component-name.html`
+  `theme/material/component-name.html`

-  Alias for `theme/lumo/component-name.html`:
+- Alias for `theme/lumo/component-name.html`:

-- `component-name.html`
+  `component-name.html`

 ## Running demos and tests in browser